 top of page

 On the wild heathlands of the West, bracken and gorse grow thick and fast.
-If left alone, they can take over and stop other plants from growing.
-But TWYMO has found a way to turn these plants into something good for both people and nature.
+Left unchecked, they can take over and prevent other plants from thriving.
+But through our Heathland Social Enterprise project, we have found a way to turn these plants into something valuable for both people and nature.

 • PATCH Charity Shop, Milford Haven – Mon–Fri, 10am–2pm